 In a terrific location, just across the road from Dublin Castle, PJ and Dee Butuci’s pleasing Italian restaurant has an unusual USP - about 70% of the seasonal organic produce used comes from their own Co Wicklow farm: “The farmhouse gardens are an integral part of our philosophy towards cooking and healthy lifestyle, and we believe that our customers should eat as well as we do at home.”

-It’s not a fancy place but the space is nicely divided, tables are well sized for comfortable enjoyment of a meal - and the panelled walls on the ground floor are lined with dozens of large black and white photos, not of the usual film stars but of normal Italians going about their daily chores and pleasures.
+It’s not a fancy place but the space is nicely divided, tables are well sized for comfortable enjoyment of a meal - and the fact that they are a bit close together contributes to the buzzy atmosphere.
+Interestingly, the panelled walls on the ground floor are lined with dozens of large black and white photos, not of the usual film stars but of normal Italians going about their daily lives.

 Menus are written in Italian, with an English translation, and there seems to be one for every part of the day from lunch through to dinner.
 There’s an Express Lunch Monday to Friday with the menu changing weekly; there’s a set lunch at the weekend.
 A three-course pre-theatre early dinner is popular with theatre goers; The Romantic Dinner – available some months of the year – is excellent value at €50 for two.
 And groups can avail of either a set menu or an a la carte, depending on the number of people.